Digital Marketing

 Image via PeoplePerHour

-PeoplePerHour is a longstanding and flexible online marketplace that connects businesses with over two million freelancers.
+PeoplePerHour is a longstanding and flexible online marketplace that ranks high among the best freelance websites.
+It connects businesses with over two million freelancers.

 Having been around since 2007, it can rightfully call itself the longest-running freelance service in the UK.